Skip to main content

 6. If you owe, act fast.
 Use DOTAX payment-plan information or make a bank payment through Hawaii Tax Online instead of ignoring the bill.

-State tax line: “I’m helping my parent with a 2025 Hawaii return.
-She has Social Security and a 1099-R. Can you tell me whether this distribution is employer-funded, employee-funded, or mixed for Hawaii, and whether we need Schedule J?”
+State tax line: “I am helping my parent with a 2025 Hawaii return.
+She has Social Security and a 1099-R. Can you tell me what form or line explains whether this distribution is employer-funded, employee-funded, or mixed for Hawaii?”

 County property office: “I want to make sure I have the right home exemption or senior relief on this property.
 Can you tell me what is already on file, the next deadline, and exactly which proof of age, income, or residency you need?”